vadimfedulov035/nitw-helpilo/README.md

 1) Patches the content of created on the previous step "not_patched" directory based on modified by the user"phrazed_translated.txt" and writes all the changes into "patched" directory created on the fly.

-From this point you can use files from "patched" directory for NITW-Dialogue-Tool and change Night in the Woods to any way you want from the text viewpoint.
+From now you can provide files from "patched" directory to [NITW-Dialogue-Tool](https://github.com/emberimp/NITW-Dialogue-Tool) and change Night in the Woods any way you want from the text viewpoint.